JazmineMT/ContentGuide/03-grammar-and-mechannics.md

  # <div align='center'> Grammar and Mechanics

-To keep our content consistent we adhere to the following grammar rules and mechanics.
+To keep our content consistent, we adhere to the following grammar rules and mechanics.
 This guide will define our style for how we write technical documentation.

 [Links](#links)
 <br/>